divijghose/firedrake/Modifying-and-Rebuilding-PETSc-and-petsc4py-in-Firedrake.md

  2. Navigate to `[firedrake-install-dir]/src/petsc`.
  3. Set the PETSC_DIR and PETSC_ARCH environment variables with the `export PETSC_DIR=[firedrake-install-dir]/src/petsc` and `export PETSC_ARCH=default` commands
  4. Run `pip install -U --no-deps src/binding/petsc4py` petsc4py should now be updated.

+## Notes

+You may find that `pip` uses a cached petsc4py build instead of rebuilding from scratch.
+To resolve this you can run `rm -rf $VIRTUAL_ENV/src/petsc/src/binding/petsc4py/build`.